the-artinet-project/easy-a2a/README.md

 **Parameters:**

-- `body`: System prompt string or full `OpenAI.ChatCompletionCreateParams`
+- `body`: System prompt string or full `OpenAI.ChatCompletionCreateParamsNonStreaming`
 - `options?`: `OpenAI.RequestOptions` including the following flags for creating the `messages` array based to the llm:
   - `includeHistory`:`boolean`: Include the `Task.history` as `{ role: "assistant" | "user"; content: string; }[]`.
   - `includeArgs`:`boolean`: Include the `args` (see below) as `{ role: "system" as const, content: JSON.stringify(args) }`.